cremellae/JavaScript-Challenges/README.md

 _You have to download the next tools:_

-*  Code editor (I recommend Visual Studio Code and Atom)_
+*  Code editor (I recommend Visual Studio Code and Atom).

-*  GitBash (Optional: If you want to upload it into GitHub, it is the best tool to do it)_
+*  GitBash (Optional: If you want to upload it into GitHub, it is the best tool to do it).

 *  Browser (I recommend Google Chrome.
-Mozilla is not my favourite browser, but it is faster than Chrome)_
+Mozilla is not my favourite browser, but it is faster than Chrome).

 ---
 Made by [Cremellae](https://github.com/cremellae) 🇦🇷